aerdem/path/README.md

 PathCase Symfony Restful Application
 ====================================

-The "PathCase Symfony Restful Application" is case application.
+The "PathCase Symfony Restful Application" is a case application.

 Requirements
 ------------

-* PHP 8.1.0 or higher;
+* PHP 8.0 or higher;
 * and the [usual Symfony application requirements][1].

 Installation
 ------------
 [Download Symfony][2] to install the `symfony` binary on your computer.

+And run following codes;
 ```bash
  git clone https://github.com/aerdem/path.git
  cd path